kellyd7/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

-   - Math and reading scores by grade
+   - Math and reading scores by grade?

+      No significant changes, just now there's no data for Thomas High school to compare there ninth grade performance to other schools.

     ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/math_scores_by_grade.png)

     ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/reading_scores_by_grade.png)

-   - Scores by school spending
+   - Scores by school spending?

+      We see a slight decrease in scores per school spending.

     ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/spending_summary_df.png)

-    - Scores by school size
+    - Scores by school size?

+      Scores appear to remain the same base on school size.

     ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/size_summary_df.png)

-    - Scores by school type
+    - Scores by school type?

+      Scores appear to remain the same base on school type.

     ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/type_summary_df.png)

 ## Summary:

 Four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:
-1.
-2.
-3.
-4.
+1. Thomas High school became a top performing school
+2. Thomas High school size decreased
+3. Thomas High school spending decreased
+4. Thomas High school scores overall increased.